solothought/text2chart/README.md

 Our library adds a unique focus on interactivity, creating diagrams that remain manageable and navigable as they expand.
 Currently, we’re launching FlowChart and have plan to add more type of diagrams on your feedback and requests.
 Follow and bookmark our GitHub repository to stay updated on new diagrams and enhanced features.

 Currently, this library only supports generating flow chart.
-The supported format can be found at [#solothought/text2obj](https://github.com/NaturalIntelligence/text2obj) which is used a core dependency for parsing text to intermediate object that helps to draw charts.
+The supported format can be found at [@solothought/text2obj](https://github.com/NaturalIntelligence/text2obj) which is used a core dependency for parsing text to intermediate object that helps to draw charts.

+<iframe src="https://github.com/sponsors/solothought/card" title="Sponsor solothought" height="225" width="600" style="border: 0;"></iframe>

 Install
 ```